Chapter 7. Reform Movements from the 1870s to the 1980s

 Targeting Reform

 The array of crusades launched by the various branches of the Social Gospel movement included high-level politics and street-level service.
 Missions and “settlement houses” were established among the urban poor and in Aboriginal communities.
 The Salvation Army became active in city centres, on reserves, and in the North.
 Wilfred Grenfell opened his own mission in Labrador, in 1893.
 Methodists in the 1880s joined with other denominations in establishing residential schools for Aboriginal students (see Sections 11.7, 11.8, 11.9, 11.10, and 11.11); support for these projects came from Social Gospellers who saw them as an instrument of assimilation into an advanced Christian- and Anglo-Canadian culture and also as “schools that met the practical and physical needs of Aboriginal peoples.”[2]
-The settlement houses were, similarly, located on the boundary between social change and : they offered daycare, some schooling, help finding employment, language classes for immigrants, and so on, but they were also centres for transferring and imposing the dominant societies’ moral values to newcomers.
+The settlement houses were, similarly, located on the boundary between social change and social control: they offered daycare, some schooling, help finding employment, language classes for immigrants, and so on, but they were also centres for transferring and imposing the dominant societies’ moral values to newcomers.
 It was this combination of targeted Christian good deeds among the poor, the voiceless, and the colonized, the moral regulation of deviant (including alien) behaviour, and efforts to counter the ill effects of capitalism and urban life that characterized most Social Gospel activities.

 The Social Gospel Style